cs207team3/cs207-FinalProject/README.md

 1. Download and install this repository by following the instructions in the **Library Installation** section below.
 2. Visit our new [Chemkin Webapp](http://chemkin.pythonanywhere.com/) and upload your properly formatted .xml reactions file.

-For more details about correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml)
+For more details about correctly formatting the input file, please refer to the [sample input file](https://github.com/cs207team3/cs207-FinalProject/blob/master/tests/t.xml).

 ---

 **Introduction:**

-...Please see the chart below for equation symbols and their meaning...
+*Please refer to the table below for equation symbols and their meaning*

+For more in-depth information regarding chemical kinetics, please visit the "Chemical kinetics" [Wikipedia page](https://en.wikipedia.org/wiki/Chemical_kinetics).

-The purpose of our library is to return the reaction rate of a system of N species undergoing M reactions.
+The purpose of this library is to return the reaction rate of a system of *N* species undergoing *M* reactions.
 The reactions can be reversible or irreversible, and should be elementary of the form:

 Irreversible: